- How we collect Personal Information;

 You may manage how your mobile device and mobile browser share certain Device Data with Heartland, as well as how your mobile browser handles Cookies by adjusting the privacy and security settings on your mobile device.
 Please refer to instructions provided by your mobile service provider or the manufacturer of your device to learn how to adjust your settings.

-If you wish to opt out of receiving offers directly from our Business Partners, with whom you have elected to participate, you can follow the opt-out instructions in the emails that they send you.
+If you wish to stop receiving offers directly from our Business Partners, with whom you have elected to participate, you can follow the unsubscribe instructions in the emails that they send you.

 8. Accessing Personal Information; Retention of Data

 For some of our Services, you may access, update and delete information in your profile by logging into your account and accessing your account profile.

 If you have questions or requests related to your information, please contact us as set forth in Section 13 below.
 While we are ready to assist you, please note that we cannot always delete records.
 For example, we are required to retain records relating to certain transactions involving the Services for financial reporting and compliance reasons.
 We will retain your Personal Information for as long as your account is active or as needed to provide you with the Services and to maintain a record of your transactions for financial reporting purposes.
 We will retain and use your Personal Information only as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

 10. Notice to Residents of Countries outside the United States of America